Lenovo Laptop

 Lenovo ThinkPad X230 Disassembly (Clean Cooling Fan, Remove Keyboard)

-In this guide, I’ll explain how to disassemble the Lenovo ThinkPad X230 to remove and replace the hard drive, RAM, keyboard, touchpad, wireless card, motherboard, heat sink, and cooling fan.
+In this guide, I will explain how to disassemble the Lenovo ThinkPad X230 to remove the hard drive, RAM, keyboard, touchpad, wireless card, motherboard, heat sink, and cooling fan.

-Tools needed: Phillips screwdriver, air blowing, gules, brush
+Tools needed: Phillips screwdriver, air blower, thermal grease, brush

 Disconnect the keyboard cable and remove the keyboard.

-Separate wireless card antennas (blue and black) from the keyboard bezel.
+Separate the wireless card antennas (blue and black) from the keyboard bezel.

 Now, you can remove the keyboard bezel.

-Remove seven screws and disconnect the speaker cable.
-Remove the wireless card and Bluetooth module.
+Remove the seven screws and disconnect the speaker cable.
+Then, remove the wireless card and Bluetooth module.

 Remove the screw securing the hard drive cover.